ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 ```
 <!-- .element: data-notrim -->
 <!-- .element: data-id="builder" -->

+> For example, can anyone see the error here?

 For example, put your hand up, if you noticed, that when I defined this builder, the ordering of height and width were swapped?